Raffy27/MouseDecoder/Docs/Full.md

 ## Overview

 The general idea of the solution is to receive the message packets sent by the mouse, extract the significant bits from them, detect actual mouse clicks, and modify the internal state accordingly.
-This state should then be transformed into Binary Coded Decimal representation and displayed on the Seven Segment Display.
+This state should then be transformed into Binary Coded Decimal representation and shown on the Seven Segment Display.
 The internal state management should be implemented in the form of a bidirectional counter, in accordance with the conditions governing the state transitions (for example, if the reverse switch is toggled, left clicks result in a decrement and right clicks result in an increment).

 From a high-level perspective, the solution is divided into the following parts: